burgerbecky/makeprojects/docs/cleanme_man.md

-# Cleanme
+# 🧹 Cleanme

-``cleanme`` is a tools to quickly and easily remove all temporary and generated files to force a full rebuild of a project on the next time a build is invoked.
+``cleanme`` is a tool to quickly and easily remove all temporary and generated files to force a full rebuild of a project on the next time a build is invoked.
 The tool has the ability to clean all projects in a single directory, or recursively through subdirectories with the ``-r`` parameter.

 The tool has the ability to parse all project files to determine which version of Visual Studio, XCode, etc. to invoke so there is no needed to determine what build system to use, since it has the ability to determine the proper IDE/build tool to invoke.
 Custom clean rules are defined in the file ``build_rules.py`` <*see below*>